 - Use the self-serve kiosks.
 You may be able to save yourself some time by utilizing the electronic check-in kiosks.

 - Your carry-on baggage may be searched by security personnel.
 Searches will be done in your presence and in as discreet a manner as possible.
 Minimizing your carry-on luggage contributes to minimizing the time it takes to go through security.

 - Passengers may be searched by security personnel.
 These searches are performed in a professional manner by trained personnel, and will be conducted using electronic hand-wands or a physical pat-down.

-- Ensure battery-operated devices are charged up.
+- Ensure battery-operated devices are charged.
 You may be requested to turn them on when going through security.

 - Do not joke about bombs, guns or hijacking when going through security.
 Not only is there no humour in it, but it is against the law.